silinternational/idp-id-broker/README.md

    that gets mounted as /data if you need to
 4. Copy ```local.env.dist``` to ```local.env```
 5. Review config files in `common/config/main.php` and `frontend/config/main.php`
+6. Set the following environment variables on your host (dev) machine:
-6. Define an environment variable for `COMPOSER_CACHE_DIR` for where composer should cache packages, makes composer installs and updates much faster
+   - `COMPOSER_CACHE_DIR`: the path where composer should cache packages.
+This makes composer installs and updates much faster.
+Typically `/home/user/.composer`
+   - `DOCKER_UID_GID`: user ID and group ID.
+Use `1000:1000` if you are the primary user on a Linux computer.
+Otherwise, run `id -u` and `id -g` and use the resulting numbers in place of `1000`.
-7. Run `make start`, or if using Vagrant, run `vagrant up`
+8. Run `make start`, or if using Vagrant, run `vagrant up`

 ## Composer / GitHub rate limit
 If you hit problems of composer unable to pull the necessary dependencies